 How to get your siblings to help take care of your aging parents

 “A year and a half ago my mom suffered a stroke.
 As the nearest child—I live two hours away—I took a few weeks off work to help her recover and get resettled in a ground-floor apartment.
 (My boss was not happy.)
-The good news is Mom doing well.
+The good news is Mom is doing well.
 Every couple of weeks I’ll drive over to spend the weekend.
 The bad news is that I have a kid brother and older sister who aside from a few attaboys are doing nothing to share the burden.
 My sister lives in California.
 As big sis, she loves to tell me what I should be doing, but won’t actually pitch in.
 My brother lives close enough, but he’s been mooching off our mother for years.
 Now that she isn’t her best, I’m afraid he’s looking for new angles to siphon off money.
 Meanwhile, I’m worried about my money.
 The time off work and numerous little expenses are killing my budget.
 Help!”

 —G., Albany, N.Y.

 Relationships between parent and child—and between siblings—can get magnified as a parent ages and needs help.
 The know-it-all big brother can turn into, well, a tyrant.
 That hapless kid sister can revert to her old slacker ways.
 No doubt about it: Eldercare can make for a messy family dynamic, no matter how functional your family may be.

 The way I see it, siblings fall into at least four different types when it comes to caring for aging parents: